 How much does assisted living cost per month in Wisconsin?

-Most assisted living communities in Wisconsin range between $5,400 and $6,200 per month, with a statewide median near $5,800 per month, based on the most recent Cost of Care Survey.
+Most assisted living communities in Wisconsin fall between $5,400 and $6,200 per month, with a statewide median near $5,800 per month.

 Is assisted living more expensive in Wisconsin than other states?